jongpie/NebulaLogger/docs/apex/Log-Management/LogBatchPurgeController.md

 **Description**

-Returns the ID of the AsyncApexJob object associated with the LogBatchPurger job as a string
+Returns the ID of the Schema.AsyncApexJob object associated with the LogBatchPurger job as a string

 ---